 The choice seemed plentiful enough with, for example, wellness, vegetarian, and oriental options accompanying Viennese fare.
 Meals and snacks, too.
 And, of course, cakes like Kardinalschnitte, Punschkrapferl, Sachertorte and other traditional favourites.

-Although not in the old town, Café Goldegg allows you to immerse yourself in two historical eras: Jugendstil and the Baroque magnificence of the Belvedere palaces (a 5 minute walk away).
+Although not in the old town, Café Goldegg still allows you to immerse yourself in two historical eras: Jugendstil and the Baroque magnificence of the Belvedere palaces (just a 5 minute walk away).

 The artworks on display at the Upper palace include Gustav Klimt’s most famous work, completed just a couple of years before the coffee house opened.